 Grove Park is a beautiful community in West Atlanta, Georgia (3 miles west of Georgia Tech).
 It is a place ripe with redemption, bursting with longing and potential that has been quieted and ravaged by racism, addictions, economic recession and crime.
 Nearly 30% of the buildings and houses are abandoned and in disarray – boarded up and closed off to their potential as businesses and homes where families can flourish in community.
-The need is great, the challenge to plant a gospel driven missional church will be hard, but the power of the Holy Spirit is unlimited.
-The glory God will receive and the redemption and flourishing that will be accomplished far outweighs the risk and struggles ahead to plant this church.
+The need is great, the challenge to plant a gospel driven missional and multi-cultural church has been hard, but the power of the Holy Spirit is unlimited.
+The glory God is receiving and the redemption and flourishing being discovered and displayed far outweighs the risk and struggles ahead to plant this church.

 Why is our church called Shalom City Church?
 And what is “Shalom” anyway?

 Shalom Means Peace … And So Much More